Yasashari/C4-contest/maia2.md

-## Underflow due to incorrect comparision
+## Underflow due to incorrect comparison

-leftOverBandwidth is underflowed due to incorrect comparision of oldTotalWeights and newTotalWeights.
+leftOverBandwidth is underflowed due to incorrect comparison of oldTotalWeights and newTotalWeights.

 ### Proof of Concept